-A third-generation musician from Cleveland, OH, songwriter Stephanie Trivison knows how to make a melody stick to your ears.
+A third-generation musician raised in the Midwest, songwriter Steph Trivison knows how to make a melody stick.

 Over 15 years of live performance and sharing the stage with acts including producer and Grammy-winner Jack Antonoff, American Authors, Robert Randolph, and Eisley helped her hone in on what resonates with varying audiences from song structure to stage presence.
 Often noted for her easy charisma, she landed a role as a musician in a McDonald’s commercial – on a whim.

-“Stephanie has some of the best written pop/rock songs and melodies of anyone I've worked with.
+“Steph has some of the best written pop/rock songs and melodies of anyone I've worked with.
 After every session we do, I find myself whistling, humming, and singing parts for days afterward.
 As someone who listens to several songs a day, hundreds of times, I think that says a lot.”